- 5000 ans av. J.-C.

 Conversion of the tribes of Arabia to the Muslim religion

 The Prophet Muhammad received several delegations from Bahrain.
-This region is noted in the texts at this period because the Sassanid Christian community, with its leader al-Mundhir al-Sawa, converted to Islam.
-The Arab governor representing Muhammad, al-'Ala' ibn al-Hadrami, is responsible for collecting taxes from a part of the community, the one that did not convert to the new religion.
-Umayyad poetry mentions Qatar and Yaqut cites a verse by Jarir that comments on tribal struggles in the early Islamic period.
+This region is mentioned in the texts at this time because the Sassanid Christian community, with its leader al-Mundhir al-Sawa, converted to Islam.
+Muhammad's Arab representative governor, al-'Ala' ibn al-Hadrami, was responsible for collecting taxes from part of the community that had not converted to the new religion.
+Umayyad poetry mentions Qatar, and Yaqut cites a verse by Djarir commenting on tribal struggles in the early Islamic period.

 638